digital-futures-academy/airport-challenge/README.md

 ### **Edge Cases**

 **EdgeCase1**
-Planes can only take off from airports they are in.
+Planes can only take off from airports they are in

 **EdgeCase2**
 Planes that are already flying cannot be in an airport